diffblue/gitlab/doc/architecture/blueprints/runner_scaling/index.md

 hard for our maintainers to support and properly handle incoming feature requests and community contributions.

-An example problem that we could point is that the latest version available still depends on Go 1.12 (which is unsupported since a few years now) and on `Gopkg` packaging tooling.
-Migration of that to what we're using now for rest of our Golang based products would require a lot of effort.
+Docker Machine and it integrated 20+ drivers for cloud and virtualization providers creates also another subset of problems, like:

+- Each cloud/virtualization environment brings features that come and go and we would need to maintain support for them (add new features, fix bugs).

+- We basically need to become experts for each of the virtualization/cloud provider to properly support integration with their API,

+- Every single provider that Docker Machine integrates with has its bugs, security releases, vulnerabilities - to maintain the project properly we would need to be on top of all of that and handle updates whenever they are needed.

 Another problem is the fact that Docker Machine, from its beginnings, was focused on managing Linux based instances only.
 Despite that at some moment Docker got official and native integration on Windows, Docker Machine never followed this step.
 Nor its designed to make such integration easy.

 There is also no support for MacOS.
 This one is obvious - Docker Machine is a tool to maintain hosts for Docker Engine and there is no native Docker Engine for MacOS.
 And by native we mean MacOS containers executed within MacOS operating system.
-Docker for MacOS product is not a native support - it's just a tooling and a virtualized Linux instance installed with it that makes it easier to develop Linux containers on MacOS development instances.
+Docker for MacOS product is not a native support - it's just a tooling and a virtualized Linux instance installed with it that makes it easier to develop **Linux containers** on MacOS development instances.

 This means that only one of three of our officially supported platforms - Linux, Windows and MacOS - have a fully-featured support for CI/CD